timrobinson/Dye-Indicator-Model/README.md

 Follow these steps to set up the environment and run the code:

-1. **Create a working folder** on your local machine and move into it:
+1. **Create a working folder** on your local machine and move into it (I am calling it Dye-Indicator-Model):

 > mkdir Projects